THE PLENITY DIFFERENCE

 Important Safety Information

 - Plenity is contraindicated in patients who are pregnant or are allergic to cellulose, citric acid, sodium stearyl fumarate, gelatin, or titanium dioxide

 - Plenity may alter the absorption of medications.
 Read Sections 6 and 8.3 of the Instructions for Use carefully

 - Avoid use in patients with: esophageal anatomic anomalies, including webs, diverticuli, and rings; suspected strictures (such as patients with Crohn’s disease); and complications from prior gastrointestinal (GI) surgery that could affect GI transit and motility

 - Use with caution in patients with active gastrointestinal conditions such as gastro-esophageal reflux disease (GERD), ulcers, or heartburn

 - The overall incidence of AEs in the Plenity group was no different than the placebo group

 Rx Only.
-For the safe and proper use of Plenity, refer to the Physician Instructions for Use.
+For the safe and proper use of Plenity, refer to the Healthcare Professionals Instructions for Use.

 - Plenity [Instructions for Use].
 Boston, MA: Gelesis, Inc.; 2021.

 - Greenway FL, Aronne LJ, Raben A, et al. A randomized, double-blind, placebo-controlled study of Gelesis100: a novel nonsystemic oral hydrogel for weight loss.
 Obesity.
 2019;27(2):205–216.